tbranyen/backbone-boilerplate/readme.md

 will automatically route all *relative* urls through your Backbone application.

-It is designed to only route urls that are defined inside your `app.Router` and not Routers that many be defined elsewhere.
+It is designed to only route urls that are defined inside your `app.Router` and not Routers that may be defined elsewhere.

 *Absolute* urls such as `http://google.com/` will be routed normally.
 So if your application contains links to pages or files that you do not want to